Tell us about yourself and our broker partner Mojo will find the best 85% mortgage for you

 You will have to be within the minimum and maximum age restrictions

-A mortgage broker can advise you on the lending criteria of each provider to ensure you only apply for mortgages suited to you.
+A mortgage broker can advise you on the lending criteria of each provider to make sure you only apply for mortgages suited to you.

 What you can afford is largely determined by your deposit and what you can afford to pay back each month, but you should always leave some money aside for additional costs.

 For instance, if your property is over the Stamp Duty threshold of £250,000 (£425,000 for first-time buyers) you will have to pay stamp duty.
-This is a government tax that is charged as a percentage of the property’s purchase price.
+This is a government tax that applies in England and Northern Ireland that is charged as a percentage of the property’s purchase price.
+Use our stamp duty calculator to find out how much you will have to pay.

 You will also have solicitor and mortgage arrangement fees to consider, as well as the mortgage arrangement fee and any potential repairs you may have to undertake on your new property.

-It’s also a good idea to have three to six months' worth of household bills and expenses (including your mortgage payments) in an accessible savings account for unexpected costs.
+It’s also a good idea to have three to six months of household bills and expenses (including your mortgage payments) in an accessible savings account for unexpected costs.

 Most buy to let lenders require a minimum deposit of at least 20 - 25% and possibly as much as 40% in some cases

-Portfolio landlords who have several properties can often use the equity in their other properties to secure borrowing, however.
+Portfolio landlords who have several properties can often use the equity in their other properties to secure borrowing, however, meaning they wouldn't necessarily need to find a cash deposit at all.
 It's worth speaking to a mortgage broker to discuss your buy-to-let mortgage options.

 Unsure whether you can afford a 15% deposit, or want to see if a lower LTV product might suit you better?
 Find out about our best mortgage rates and deals or compare different LTV products by clicking the links below.